wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 **Highlights:**

 1. The outer level of the nested page table suffers low spatial locality because it uses the physical addresses of the guest as lookup keys.
-As a result, even if the guest has spatial locality on its access pattern, the underlying physical pages still will not demonstrate spatial locality.
+As a result, even if the guest has spatial locality on its virtual address access pattern, the underlying physical pages still will not demonstrate spatial locality.

-2. Modern OS kernel's demand paging only backs one physical page to the virtual page being accessed, causing physical page fragmentation.
+2. Modern OS kernel's demand paging mechanism only allocates one physical page for the virtual page being accessed, causing fragmentation of the physical address space.

 3. We can pre-allocate 8 physical pages for one demand paging request such that future demand paging on the rest of the virtual pages can just use the pre-allocated physical pages.